 Miss Footloose needs distraction, so let’s go shopping in Armenia, a small country hidden in the beautiful Caucasus Mountains.
 The capital of Yerevan boasts a fabulous flea market, classily named the Vernissage.
-You may remember visiting there in an earlier post.

 The Vernissage is truly a treasure trove of bits and pieces, a cornucopia of junk from times past and times present.
 It offers a profusion of thingamajigs and thingamabobs, from frightening ancient lab equipment to atrocious new artwork.
 And yes, lots of lovely things too — cheery carpets, pretty jewelry, fun arts and crafts, puppies with bows on their heads.

 Salt ladies are, you guessed it, salt cellars.
 They come in different styles and artistic interpretations, small imitations or reproductions of very large ones Armenian woman used to have living in the corners of their kitchens.
 Much salt was (is) used to preserve vegetables for the winter time food stash.
 And no, you don’t need to close your salt containers in Armenia; the air is so dry, the salt never gets wet.

 Russian tea glass holders, known as podstakanniki (podstakannik singular) are fun things to collect because you can actually use them.
 They are still seen today on some trains and in the odd restaurant in Yerevan.